 Compact data of the whole TiKV cluster manually

-command to manually compact data of the whole TiKV cluster.
-The flags of this command have the same meanings and usage as those of the compact
+Use the compact-cluster command to manually compact data of the whole TiKV cluster.
+The flags of this command have the same meanings and usage as those of the compact command.

 Set a Region to tombstone